-- · do not have sufficient resources or decide not to devote the necessary resources due to internal constraints such as limited cash or human resources; - decide to pursue a competitive product developed outside of the collaboration; or - cannot obtain the necessary regulatory approvals.
+- do not have sufficient resources or decide not to devote the necessary resources due to internal constraints such as limited cash or human resources; - · decide to pursue a competitive product developed outside of the collaboration; or - cannot obtain the necessary regulatory approvals.

 The continuation of our collaborations is dependent on our collaborators' periodic renewal of the governing agreements.
-Allergan and Sepracor can terminate our existing collaborations before the full term of these collaborations under specific circumstances, including in some cases the right to terminate upon notice.
-We may not be able to renew these collaborations on acceptable terms, if at all.
+Allergan can terminate our existing collaborations under specific circumstances, including in some cases the right to terminate upon notice.
+We may not be able to renew our existing collaborations on acceptable terms, if at all.
 We also face competition in our search for new collaborators.